alethena/Alethena-Shares-Token/README.md

 **Structure**

-The main contract is `AlethenaShares.sol`, it is based on a standard ERC20 token (`ERC20.sol`, `ERC20Basic.sol`) and `SafeMath.sol` is used to protect against overflow in arithmetic operations.
+The main contract is `AlethenaShares.sol`, it is based on a standard ERC20 token (`ERC20.sol`, `ERC20Basic.sol`) and `SafeMath.sol` is used to protect against overflow in arithmetic operations
 Ownership management is handled by `Ownable.sol`, with three types of users:
 - Standard users can use all the standard ERC20 functionality and make claims as outlined below
 - The `owner` can additionally change the total number of shares, mint, unmint and tokens, delete claims and pause the contract.